2017 Norwegian First Division (women)

 The 2017 1. divisjon was the second tier of Norwegian women's football in 2017.
 The season kicked off on 17 April 2017, finishing on 4 November 2017.

-The top placed team was be promoted to next year's Toppserien.
+The top placed team was promoted to next year's Toppserien.
 The second placed team contested a playoff against the 11th placed team from the 2017 Toppserien for the right to play in Toppserien next season.